 Facial recognition technology

-Although systems are improving fast, research from MIT in 2018 revealed that commercial products exhibited racial and gender bias.
+Although systems are improving fast, earlier versions were less accurate.
+Research from MIT in 2018 revealed that commercial products exhibited racial and gender bias.
 Systems were able to identify the gender of a person from a photograph with 99 per cent accuracy if the picture was of a white man.
 Where the subject was a darker-skinned woman, the software was only accurate 65 per cent of the time.
 It is vital to understand how algorithms have been developed and their potential flaws, particularly when they can be applied to data sets for which they have not been designed.

 You get free social media services and free funny cat videos.
 In exchange, you give up the most valuable asset you have, which is your personal data.